ENGLISH KING HENRY III

 Compilation by D. A. Sharpe

-English King Henry III (reigned 1216-1272), King John's son, was only nine when he became King.
+English King Henry III was born October 1, 1207 at Winchester Castle.
+He reigned 1216-1272.
+He was King John's son, and was only nine when he became King.
 By 1227, when he assumed power from his regent, order had been restored, based on his acceptance of Magna Carta.
 (The Magna Carta also became comparable to the Mayflower Compact.)
 However, the King's failed campaigns in France (1230 and1242), his choice of friends and advisers, together with the cost of his scheme to make one of his younger sons King of Sicily and help the Pope against the Holy Roman Emperor, led to further disputes with the barons and united opposition in Church and State.
 Although Henry was extravagant, and his tax demands were resented, the King's accounts show a list of many charitable donations and payments for building works (including the rebuilding of Westminster Abbey which began in 1245).

 Henry is my 11th cousin, 22 times removed on my Mother's side of the family.
 Additionally, he is the 12th great grandfather of Edward Southworth, the first husband of Alice Carpenter, my seven times great grandmother, who became the wife of Gov. William Bradford, each for a second marriage, after each had been widowed.

 The Provisions of Oxford (1258) and the Provisions of Westminster (1259) were attempts by the nobles to define common law in the spirit of Magna Carta, control appointments and set up an aristocratic council.
 Henry tried to defeat them by obtaining papal absolution from his oaths, and enlisting King Louis XI's help.
 Henry renounced the Provisions in 1262, and war broke out.
 The barons, under their leader, Simon de Montfort, were initially successful and even captured Henry.